revelrylabs/text_chunker_ex/README.md

 chunks = TextChunker.split(text, opts)
 ```

-### Splitting Strategies
+### Chunking Strategies

-Currently, we only implement one strategy choice: Recursive Split.
+Currently, we only implement one strategy choice: Recursive Chunk.
 This was reverse-engineered from LangChain, with plans to add more methods in the future.

-#### Recursive Split (current default)
+#### Recursive Chunk (current default)

-You can use Recursive Split to split text up into any chunk size you wish, with or without overlap.
+You can use Recursive Chunk to split text up into any chunk size you wish, with or without overlap.
 It is important to note that this overlap is not guaranteed - rather, if the overlap makes sense, this is the max length for that overlap.
-Recursive Split prioritizes keeping the semantics intact (as defined by the separators derived from the input format).
+Recursive Chunk prioritizes keeping the semantics intact (as defined by the separators derived from the input format).
 The overlap does not occur when such an overlap would break those semantics.
 See below for examples.

 ## Examples